Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 Please avoid using the global `console` object.
 The `log`, `warn`, and `error` methods are monkey patched to pipe through the context `log`, and using them will print a warning.

-The context `log` has the following methods.
+The context `log` has the following properties.

 - `trace`: Print a dimmed log message to stderr.
 This is intended to be useful only to developers.
 - `debug`: Print a dimmed log message to stderr.
 This is intended to help users do their own troubleshooting.